Total Blocking Time is the most important metric (along with LCP) for your score in Google's PageSpeed Insights.

 You’ll probably get a ton of suggestions for your website.
 And a lot of them can help with TBT in one way or another.

 However, the two most common suggestions for improving TBT are to reduce the impact of third-party code and minimize the load on the main thread.

 You’ll find these tips in the “Diagnostics” section.

 This report won’t give you a granular breakdown of tasks, but it’ll point you to specific performance problems.

 Both audits have all the information you need to find the source of your issues with TBT.

 TBT is the third new metric that was added to PSI with the Lighthouse 6 update.

 While TBT isn’t a part of Google’s Core Web Vitals program, LCP and CLS are.
-Both will become ranking factors in May 2021.
+Both affect your website's organic ranking/

 So, learn what you can about these new metrics and get to work.